 Manga is one of those unique comics available in the market which stands out from the rest.
 Many of the comics have similar qualities and patterns, whereas manga follows its own unique rules.
 The history of Manga is a very interesting subject which we will go through in this article.

 These Manga then go on to get animated if they gain enough popularity.
 But it wasn’t always like that.
 You can find it out on our History of Anime article.
 Also, did you know, Manga also went on to influence another famous artform that has been growing rapidly right now.
 Yes, I’m talking about webtoons.
 But they are drastically different from each other, to understand how, read out Manga vs Manhwa Article.
+Throughout the history of anime, there are several characters that stand out.
+White-haired characters stand out a lot, check out our list of top ten best White Hair Anime Characters.

 Japanese comics flows from right to left and top to bottom.
 Most foreign publishers keep it in this format, while some mirrors the pages horizontal before printing the translation.
 We know this process as ‘Flipping’ and it’s very important to be careful while adapting the translation.
 This is because the image has to flow and the flipping image might cause problems.